Last Updated on August 9, 2021 by A. Scott, BSDH

 Next, confirm that people from your country are allowed to work in your chosen country.

-Make sure that your home country is not on some kind of blacklist.
-Check the visa laws with your desired country’s embassy back home.
+Make sure that your home country is not on some kind of international blacklist.
+Check the visa laws with your desired country’s embassy or consulate while at home.

 Without a visa or work permit, it will not be possible to start as a dental hygienist overseas.